Ljyustc/LMS3/README.md

-# What Makes In-context Learning Effective for Mathematical Reasoning: A Theoretical Analysis
+# What Makes In-context Learning Effective for Mathematical Reasoning

-This is the repo for paper ["What Makes In-context Learning Effective for Mathematical Reasoning: A Theoretical Analysis"]
+This is the repo for paper ["What Makes In-context Learning Effective for Mathematical Reasoning"]

 ## Requirements
 * python==3.10.14